 You don’t have to apply presets on import, but if it suits your workflow, here’s how…

-When you click on the dropbox menu you’ll see that there are a number of presets you can choose to apply as you import photos.
+When you click on the dropdown menu you’ll see that there are a number of presets you can choose to apply as you import photos.
+They include the presets that come with Lightroom, as well as any presets you may have created or purchased.

 Click on the one you want to apply, or leave it as “None” and apply a preset once you’ve selected your keepers.
 Or not at all.